 Should You Pay In Local Currency?

 Do you even need local currency?
-The real answer is, it depends.
+The honest answer is, it depends.

 Paying with local currency shows that you are trying to assimilate with local customs.
 However, sometimes paying with US dollars is better because it is a more powerful currency.
 This is especially true when dealing with street vendors in regions of the world where their local money is not good outside of their own country.